ibm-cloud-docs/key-protect/view-key-details.md

 |instance_ID|**Required**.
 The unique identifier that is assigned to your {{site.data.keyword.keymanagementserviceshort}} service instance.
 For more information, see [Retrieving an instance ID](/docs/key-protect?topic=key-protect-retrieve-instance-ID).|
 |key_ring_ID|**Optional**.
 The unique identifier of the key ring that the key is a part of.
 The header itself is optional, but if unspecified, {{site.data.keyword.keymanagementserviceshort}} will search for the key in every key ring associated with the specified instance.
 It is recommended to specify the key ring ID for a more optimized request.
 Note: The key ring ID of keys that are created without an `x-kms-key-ring` header is: default.
 For more information, see [Grouping keys](/docs/key-protect?topic=key-protect-grouping-keys).|
 |correlation_ID|**Optional**.The unique identifier that is used to track and correlate transactions.|
-{: caption="Table 1.
-Describes the variables that are needed to view a details about  a key with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}
+{: caption="Describes the variables that are needed to view a details about  a key with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 A successful `GET api/v2/keys/<key_ID_or_alias>/metadata` response returns details about your key.
 The following JSON object shows an example returned